July 16, 2019 | EVBox

 On July 21st, 2015, NASA released a new photo from Earth: the Blue Marble (fig. 4).
 “This is the only home we have ever known” Garan says.
 “We can also think of our home as a spacecraft, Spaceship Earth, traveling through the universe.”

 Garan further notes that our spaceship does not have closed life support and that we are using our resources faster than they are being replenished.
 There will be a point when we will run out of the resources we need to sustain our lifestyles.
 Garan insists that we need to reduce the rate at which we are consuming our non-renewable resources.
-Being sustainable is not only for the next generations, but is also good business.
+Being sustainable is not only for the next generations, it's also good business.

 Businesses are a major driver of the endeavor for sustainability, and need to be creative to find new and more sustainable practices.
 When asked how companies and organizations should proceed, Garan replies that priorities need to be aligned and companies that are only focused on the short-term will be at a massive disadvantage, as their main resources will become more and more scarce.